google/turbinia/docs/user/recipes.md

 #### Introduction
-Recipes are a way to create pre-defined configurations for what Jobs/Tasks to run along with various parameters that Tasks can use to change their runtime behavior for a given processing request.
+Recipes are a way to create pre-defined configurations for what Jobs/Tasks to run and how to run them along with various parameters that Tasks can use to change their runtime behavior for a given processing request.
 They can contain a number of "global" variables that affect the overall processing and also have per-Task variables that are specific to each Task.

 #### Using Recipes
 Recipes can be specified by name when sending a processing request to Turbinia.